 Learn more about the effects of radiation on your mouth.

-The National Capital Poison Center warns that too much baking soda can be toxic.
-It's highly unlikely anyone will ingest enough with a mouth rinse to have any adverse baking soda mouthwash side effects, but it's worth noting all the same.
+The United States National Capital Poison Center warns that too much baking soda can be toxic.
+It's highly unlikely anyone will ingest enough baking soda with a mouth rinse to experience any adverse side effects, but it's worth noting all the same.
 Rinse your mouth out well, and don't swallow your mouth rinse to be on the safe side.

 Baking soda mouth rinse is a viable alternative if you need a more gentle approach to oral care.
-Products you can buy in a store are specifically formulated by scientists and dental professionals with the most optimal oral care needs in mind.
-They utilize a mixture of powerful ingredients to strengthen enamel, prevent cavities, replenish calcium, reduce plaque, and prevent gingivitis in the best ways advances in science have discovered over the last 100 or more years.
-All while providing a more pleasant taste than a bitter powder.
-But for a sensitive mouth, those powerful ingredients can feel too powerful.
+Products you can buy in a store are specifically formulated by scientists and dental professionals with optimal oral care needs in mind.
+They use a mixture of powerful ingredients to strengthen enamel, prevent cavities, replenish calcium, reduce plaque, and prevent gum problems in the best ways scientific advances have revealed over the last 100 or more years.
+In addition, they provide a more pleasant taste than baking soda, which is quite bitter.
+But for a sensitive mouth, those powerful ingredients may feel too powerful.